HaukeBartsch/sdcm/README.md

 OPTIONS
   -brave
-        write files even if the output folder already exists and is not empty -cpus
+        write files even if the output folder already exists and it is not empty -cpus
         number of worker threads used for processing (default 16) -debug